OvO7000/DeviantArtDownloader/README-EN.md

 2. Click the icon of DeviantArtDownloader in the upper right corner of the browser, The download panel will be opened.
 ![DeviantArtDownloader_popup_download](https://github.com/OvO7000/images/blob/master/%E5%BC%80%E5%8F%91/DeviationArt%20Downloader/DeviantArtDownloader_popup_download.png)
     You can select galleries and favourites you want to download, click the download button to start the download.The download process can be paused, canceled or resumed.
-    > Caution: please close Chrome's option in Settings->Downloads->Ask where to save each file before downloading.
+    > Caution: Please close Chrome's option in Settings->Downloads->Ask where to save each file before downloading.

+    > Caution: In order to prevent being banned by deviantArt because of too much request, when the number of deviations in a folder is greater than 100, the download speed will drop to 2s per request.
+When a download failure occurred in the result file with a 403 response code, this is due to deviantArt forbidding your access.
 3. After the download starts, a prompt used to show download progress will appear on the web page, showing the following content:
 ![DeviantArtDownloader_content](https://github.com/OvO7000/images/blob/master/%E5%BC%80%E5%8F%91/DeviationArt%20Downloader/DeviantArtDownloader_content.png)
     * Download status